Hans-Beerman/CompressorNodeSoftware-main/README.md

   - Oil level too low;
   - Temperature to high;
 - _Measurement of the machine temperature_: the temperature of the compressor is measured and reported via MQTT.
 The temperature is also shown on the display of the node.
 There are 2 temperature sensors, one is measuring the temperture of the motor, the other measures the temperature of the compressor;
-- _Measurement of the oil level_: The oil level of the compressor is is measured and reported via MQTT.
+- _Measurement of the oil level_: The oil level of the compressor is measured and reported via MQTT.
 This pressure is also shown on the display of the node;
-- _Measurement of air pressure_: The air pressure, as produced by the compressor is measured and reported via MWTT.
+- _Measurement of air pressure_: The air pressure, as produced by the compressor is measured and reported via MQTT.
 This pressure is also shown on the display of the node;
 - _Status show on display_: There is a small Oled display (128x128 pixels) which shows status information about the node and the compressor.

 **Setup of the software development environment**